israelmarti/BiSpeD/README.md

 - **find2c**

-> This task can detect the best possible solution of mass ratio and effective temperature of secondary companion for a spectra dataset.
+> This task can detect the best possible solution of mass ratio and effective temperature of the secondary companion in a single-lined spectroscopic binary, for a given spectra dataset.
 > As the radial velocity (*RV*) for a secondary companion is unknown (single-line spectroscopic binary), a grid of different possible mass ratios (*q*) must be defined.
 The script uses the *RV* of the primary component to estimate the *RV*-value of the secondary component.
-For each mass ratio *q*, the spectra disentangling is applied using the task `spbina` and a mean spectrum corresponding to secondary companion is obtanied. `find2c` convolves the mean spectrum with a synthetic template spectra list provided by the user.
-Finally, different values of cross-correlation function (CCF) for each *q* and each effective temperature *T<sub>eff</sub>* are obtained.
+For each mass ratio *q* the script uses de RV of the primary, and a spectral disentangling technique is applied using the task `spbina` and a mean spectrum corresponding to secondary companion is obtanied. `find2c` convolves the mean spectrum with a synthetic template spectra list provided by the user.
+The reconstructed secondary spectra are correlated against synthetic templates of different temperatures.
+The cross-correlation function (CCF) maximum is used to evaluate the different values of cross-correlation for each *q* and each effective temperature *T<sub>eff</sub>* are obtained.
 Each CCF value corresponds to the best synthetic template and this could be analyzed in a 3D density diagram, where X-axis is the mass ratio and Y-axis the effective temperature.
 > Mandatory parameters:
 > - `lis`: file list of observed spectra to process.
 The file list is a text file containing a list of spectra images for input (in FITS format).
 The IRAF terminology to specify this kind of file as the form "at file" is applied and it means the file name must be preceded by the symbol @.
 The easiest way to generate the file list is using the LINUX command **ls** (string);
 > - `tmp`: full path to the folder containing spectra templates (string);
 > - `vgamma`: estimated value for systemic radial velocity in km/s (float).
 > Optional parameters:
-> - `spa`: name of primary component mean spectrum (string);
+> - `spa`: output name of primary component mean spectrum (string);
-> - `spb`: name of secondary component mean spectrum (string);
+> - `spb`: output name of secondary component mean spectrum (string);
 > - `qmin`: minimum mass ratio for cross-correlation grid (float);
 > - `qmax`: maximum mass ratio for cross-correlation grid (float);
 > - `deltaq`: mass increments for cross-correlation grid (float);